cwan/native-ascii-converter/README.md

     + `Convert characters: Ascii to Native` - Convert all Unicode escapes characters in the active text document with native characters.

 * Options:
-    + If you activate a text file which extension is '.properties', the command "Ascii to Native" invoked automatically.
+    + If you activate a properties, the command "Ascii to Native" invoked automatically.
-    + If you save a text file which extension is '.properties', the command "Native to Ascii" invoked automatically.
+    + If you save a properties file, the command "Native to Ascii" invoked automatically.
     + You can exclude the comment lines (that start with '#') in converting "Native to Ascii".

 ![feature](images/feature.gif)